jotnguyen/Lafferty.co-v2/content/blog/if-you-can-t-find-time-to-write-you-re-not-trying-hard-enough.md

 ## Perfect is the enemy of good

 I've spent days writing and editing the perfect post, only to have it get rejected from multiple publications.
-I've also had rough drafts that I cobbled together in 45 minutes get accepted.
+I've also had drafts that I thought were sloppy and cobbled together in 45 minutes be accepted.

 You could spend forever honing that perfect post, or you could publish it and move on.
 I've had to embrace that some of my posts won't be as polished as I would like if I want to achieve my goal.

 That last part is the key to everything. **If I want to achieve my goal**.
 I have a 24-day streak going and I'm sure as hell not going to let anything break it, least of all a post that's in rough shape.

 If you're anything like me then you set a really high bar for yourself.
-If you feel like a piece of content is falling short of that then you hold onto it, refining it for days until it's ready to be seen by the world.
+If you feel like a piece of content is falling short of that bar then you hold onto it, refining it for days until it's ready to be seen by the world.

 My advice?
-Write today, edit and publish it tomorrow. **Two days, t**hat's all you get.
+Write today, edit and publish it tomorrow. **Two days**, that's all you get.
 Create an artificial deadline that you have to follow.
-The cycle of endless edits and re-writes stems from a lack of a goal.
+The cycle of endless edits and re-writes stems from a lack of a firm goal.

 If you absolutely have to get something published then you'll find a way to get it done.
 Eventually, your post will be good enough, and that's the ideal state.